a-x-/apps/prepare-installed-os.md

 # Wipe all (default) app icons from the Dock
 # This is only really useful when setting up a new Mac, or if you don’t use
 # the Dock to launch apps.
-#defaults write com.apple.dock persistent-apps -array
+defaults write com.apple.dock persistent-apps -array Calendar.app

 # Add iOS Simulator to Launchpad
 sudo ln -sf "/Applications/Xcode.app/Contents/Developer/Applications/iOS Simulator.app" "/Applications/iOS Simulator.app"